argoproj/argo-workflows/docs/configure-artifact-repository.md

 ## Artifact Streaming

 With artifact streaming, artifacts don’t need to be saved to disk first.
-Artifact streaming is only supported in the following artifact drivers: S3 (v3.4+), HTTP (v3.5+), and Artifactory (v3.5+).
+Artifact streaming is only supported in the following artifact drivers: S3 (v3.4+), Azure Blob (v3.4+), HTTP (v3.5+), and Artifactory (v3.5+).

-Previously, when a user clicks the download artifact button in the UI, the artifact needs to be written to the Argo server’s disk first before downloading.
-If many users are trying to download at the same time, they will take up disk space and fail the download.
+Previously, when a user would click the button to download an artifact in the UI, the artifact would need to be written to the
+Argo Server’s disk first before downloading.
+If many users try to download simultaneously, they will take up disk space and fail the download.